nautofon/ats-towns/label-metadata.md

 Many labels will use the position included with a mileage target.
-These attributes should only be present in the metadata in cases where the mileage target position is inadequate; otherwise, they should be undefined.
+These attributes should only be present in the metadata in cases where the mileage target position is inadequate; otherwise, they should be missing.

 ### kind